 VOM provides help to those who have been persecuted and is involved in training local believers in evangelism and discipleship.
 Give to VOM’s Global Ministry

-- Pray that young Kuwaitis seeking God will come to know Jesus Christ.
+- Pray that many young people seeking God will find Jesus Christ.